akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 **What did you just do**

 It'll take 5 to 7 minutes for the deployment to complete.
-Meanwhile, Let us review what did we just do.
+Meanwhile, let us review what did we just do.

    * The files azuredeploy.json and azuredeploy.parameters.json are most relevant here.